The following post is from Shaina of Food for My Family and Olmanson Photography: Grilled Naan in 5 Minutes a Day

 I’ve mentioned before–or at least hinted at–the fact that my husband, Ole, spends a bit of time in the kitchen.
 The truth is that he is just as integral to dinner preparations as I am most days.
-There has been one exception to this rule, however, and it comes into play when we wanted to eat bread with our meal.
+However, there is one exception to this rule, and it comes into play when we want to eat bread with our meal.
 The man would not make bread.

 This wouldn’t be such a big deal, really, if it weren’t for his insistence that I make them.

-I don’t know what my issues were, but I would always run out of time for the rising that needed to happen, and so homemade bread was a rarity more than I would have liked, which is why I was pretty excited to discover Zoe’s Artisan Bread in Five Minutes a Day books a year ago, taking the day-off prep away and making it possible to have bread-on-demand for the whole week after one simple stir and rise session on the weekend.
+I don’t know what my issues were.
+Still, I would always run out of time for the rising that needed to happen, so homemade bread was a rarity more than I would have liked, which is why I was pretty excited to discover Zoe’s Artisan Bread in Five Minutes a Day books a year ago, taking the day-off prep away and making it possible to have bread-on-demand for the whole week after one simple stir and rise session on the weekend.

 - 1 tablespoon granulated yeast

 - 1 tablespoon kosher salt

 - 1/4 cup clarified butter, for finishing after baking